Boltzmann Sampling by Diabatic Quantum Annealing: Introduction

 However, using this approach, practical limitations hinder precise control of the effective temperature.
 Since the Hamiltonian implemented by the D-Wave platform may deviate from the original one~\cite{dwave-error,Pochart2022}, the freeze-out point can vary from one instance to another, inducing variations in the effective temperature~\cite{BenedettiPRA2016,RaymondICT2016}.
 Moreover, depending on the problem, the transverse field may not be sufficiently weak at the freeze-out point, in which case the final state is not well described by the classical Boltzmann distribution~\cite{MarshallPRAppl2017}.
 Strategies such as pausing the annealing schedule~\cite{MarshallPRAppl2019} or correcting for spurious couplings~\cite{VuffrayPRX2022,NelsonPRAppl2022} can mitigate some of these issues.
 Yet, as long as the system interacts with the environment, tuning the effective temperature remains inherently difficult.

 In this paper, we propose a third approach: diabatic quantum annealing (DQA).
 In DQA, the annealing is carried out over a much shorter time scale---on the order of nanoseconds, which is feasible on current D-Wave platforms---to ensure that the dynamics remain unitary.
 If the annealing rate $\alpha$ is infinite, the transverse field is instantaneously quenched to zero, which yields the infinite-temperature Boltzmann distribution (whose inverse temperature is $\beta = 0$).
 We show that, when $\alpha$ is very large but finite, there exists an approximate relation between $\alpha$ and $\beta$ that depends only on how many Ising spins are involved in each term of the Hamiltonian.
 Using this relation and an appropriately rescaled Hamiltonian, in the high-temperature regime, we can fix the effective temperature of the Boltzmann distribution only by controlling the annealing rate.
-While conventional MCMC methods do not suffer from critical slowing down and dynamic arrest in this regime, DQA can still offers significant advantages via its fast dynamics and intrinsic parallelism---a single DQA run generates statistically independent samples in nanoseconds, whereas MCMC requires an increasing number of sweeps to produce decorrelated samples as the system size increases.
-We demonstrate the viability of DQA through proof-of-concept simulations on the infinite-range and two-dimensional ferromagnetic Ising models.
+While conventional MCMC methods do not suffer from critical slowing down and dynamic arrest in this regime, DQA can still offers significant advantages via its fast dynamics and intrinsic parallelism---a single DQA run generates statistically independent samples in nanoseconds, regardless of the system size.
+We demonstrate the viability of DQA through proof-of-concept simulations on three representative systems: the ferromagnetic Ising model on an all-to-all network, the ferromagnetic Ising model on a two-dimensional square lattice, and the Sherrington–Kirkpatrick model.

 The rest of the paper is organized as follows.
 In Sec.~\ref{sec:DQA}, we describe our theory that matches annealing rate to effective temperature.
-In Sec.~\ref{sec:sampling_ferro}, we check how well our proposed method reproduces the statistics of the system's physical observables.
+In Sec.~\ref{sec:sampling_ferro}, we check how well our proposed method reproduces the Boltzmann statistics of the representative systems.
 In Sec.~\ref{sec:theory}, we show the details of our analytical derivation.
 Finally, we summarize our findings and conclude in Sec.~\ref{sec:conclusion}.